docknetwork/api-docs/source/index.html.md

 Code | Meaning
 --------- | -----------
 400 | Bad Request -- Your request was rejected (e.g., missing mandatory field).
-402 | Payment required -- Subscription or payment required to proceed 401 | Unauthorized -- Do not own resource or have an invalid API key in the header.
+402 | Payment required -- Transaction limit reached or upgrade required to proceed 401 | Unauthorized -- Do not own resource or have an invalid API key in the header.
 404 | Not Found -- The resource that you're trying to interact with could not be found on the server.
 405 | Method Not Allowed -- The requested method does not exist in the API spec.
 Please check the {did} value and ensure that it's not empty/blank.